DieRust/phraseFinder/readme.md

 In addiction program also can take dir location as a path to look for given phrase.

 To tests i use free template of .txt and .csv file from https://www.online-convert.com.
 If i gave wrong number of arguments then program exit with error, the same thing is going if the path does not exit.
-In my tests I use command: "./lab test.txt "TXT" " and "./lab test.csv "$" ","./lab "." "test","./lab "." "test.txt", and evrything work as expected.
+In my tests I use command: "./lab test/test.txt "TXT" ", "./lab test/test.csv "$" ","./lab "test" "test.txt", and evrything work as expected.